#lifelessons, #teamwork, Innerwork

 Last week, my adventure sister, Stacy Crep, and I were planning our Boundary Waters trip for this summer.
 We discussed our intentions for the trip and what we both hoped to gain from this deep wilderness experience.
 Typically, it’s just the two of us.
 We wander the forest as though we’re Queens in a wall-less castle, under the canopy of trees.
 For me, the forest feels as comforting and healing as home.

 I labeled my feelings as selfish, but upon reflection, I don’t believe they stem from selfishness at all.
 Instead, I think they arise from the vulnerable part of me—the inner child—who isn’t quite ready to share this time with Stacy yet.
-That inner voice quietly whispered, “Not yet.
-This time is still ours.”
+That inner voice quietly whispered, “Not yet.”

 About a week after Stacy and I agreed to bring others to the Boundary Waters, I found myself struggling to sleep.
 I lay awake, pondering the shift in my emotions about a trip that I’m usually excited for.
 Instead, I felt uneasy.
 I knew I had to honor these feelings and share them with Stacy; otherwise, I risked acting out in ways that might create unnecessary drama.